ekggg/getting-started/README.md

 > If you don't list an asset in your manifest file even if it's included in the
 > final `.zip` file, it will not be uploaded to EKG.gg's servers.
 So make sure
 > to do a full audit!

+**Building your assets**

+Running `npm run build` inside the devkit will ensure all of your assets are built and ready to be uploaded to EKG.gg.

 **The final zip**